 - Paul Salmon – “We mainly camp in arid conditions, so are ultra careful about lighting fires.
 The Cadac is a versatile platform to cook on with minimal fire risk.”

-Our winner is a camping queen
+Our winner is

 “I’m a single mum of two grown kids, who’ve both now left home, “ says Joanne McGee.
 “We lost their dad just over six years ago.
 But even through difficulties, I’ve managed to maintain a normal life for them.

 “We had always gone camping, even when they were babies.
 I bought a VW Transporter and had it converted, and with the help of my son, we recently bought a bell tent.
 I even organised a charity camp event last month.”

 Joanne also uses one of our favourite wood-burning camping stoves, the Frontier – and her new bell tent is the perfect location for it.
 She still enjoys sitting round cooking using a fire pit, though.

 “I’ve always cooked outside – that’s what truly makes it a real camping experience,” she says.
 “Sophie and Daniel love camping, and always look forward to my cooked breakfast.
 They say it’s never the same at home!

 - Diced pork (or tins of chickpeas, lentils, chopped butternut squash)

 - Chopped red chili or dried chili flakes

 - Tin of chopped tomatoes